FreeKev/TreasureGram/README3point5.md

 # Django User Login

-To implement a user login systme, we'll follow the pattern of URL, Form, View, then Template.
+To implement a user login system, we'll follow the pattern of URL, Form, View, then Template.

 In `urls.py` add the login route: